adamsilver/fdpb/02-Checkout.md

 ![Confirm screen](./images/?.png)

-Technically, there is no form on this page, but confirmation pages are common at the end of a long form process and they are very much needed.

-They serve many purposes and without one, it leaves users confused.
-In the case of buying something, they may wonder whether their order went through successfully or not.
+Confirmation pages are essential especially as part of a multi-step form flow.
+A confirmation page serves many purposes.
+Without one, users are left confused.
+In the case of buying something, they may wonder whether their order was submitted successfully.

-The GDS service manual states[^4] each service must have a confirmation page with the following:
+The Government Digital Services’ (GDS) service manual[^] says each service must have a confirmation page with the following:

 - a reference number (if there is one)
 - details of what happens next and when